 To celebrate the 120 anniversary of its opening, Roosevelt University Librarian

 Michael Gabriel arranged a show at the Auditorium Library, “Rare Books About the Columbian Exposition of 1893″ and posted links to an Interactive map of the Fair and the Project Gutenberg EBook of Official Views Of The World’s Columbian Exposition, by C. D. Arnold (the Fair’s official photographer) and H.D.
 Higinbotham (President of the Exposition Board).

 He has also posted a guide to contemporary books on the The White City: The World’s Columbian Exposition.

 Current books of interest on 19th century Chicago that offer discussion of the Fair and its significance include William Cronon, Nature’s Metropolis: Chicago and the Great West, Donald Miller, City of the Century: The Epic of Chicago and the Making of America, and Erik Larson, The Devil in the White City.

 The Urban Simulation Lab clips of Street of Cairo and the Transportation Building have no sound.
-Scott Joplin introduced Ragtime to Fair goers.
-His Pineapple Rag would be good background music for the Transportation Building.
+Scott Joplin introduced Ragtime to Fair goers – numerous sources credit the World’s Fair with spreading the popularity Ragtime.
+His Pineapple Rag is good background music for the Transportation Building.
 For the Street of Cairo, try the music of Hamid El Kasri at the Festival Gnaoua in Essaoira, Morocco